thepowersgang/mrustc/README.md

 - Attribute and macro expansion
 - Resolves all paths to absolute forms
 - Outputs the processed AST as (almost) rust code
- - Almost because it uses special path types to handle: external crates, 'str', and anonymous modules.
+ - Almost because it uses special path types to handle external crates and anonymous modules.
 - Converts name-resolved AST into a more compact "HIR"
 - Hackily evaluates constants
  - Constant evaluation is done by using duck-typing, which is then validated by the Type Check pass